pmualaba/react-bio/docs/architecture.md

 - < Cell > mutates redux and graph based on the Cell descriptor (which contains a block for onValueUpdateMutationSchema)
 - < Cell > is NOT responsible for fetching data over the network.
 This is done by Document or Region.

-props.own:
+props:
 - meta
 	- id
 	- address
 	- name
 	- cssName
-- settings
+- set
-- style
+- ui
-	- inheritable base (set cell fontsize)
 	- theme
-	- skin
 - data
-	- generate cuid
-	- selector
+	- selectors
-	- mutator
+	- mutators
 	- value

-props.fwd:
+props.fwd

 ## Element